Christos Arvanitis: Club career

 Arvanitis started his football career playing for the youth departments of Ethnikos Piraeus.
-He was then promoted to the first team of Ethnikos where he had a very good presence from 1971 to 1978, when it was time to transfer to Olympiacos.
+In 1971 he was promoted to the senior team, where he displayed good performances.
+Thus, in 1978, Arvanitis was transferred to Olympiacos.

-In the "red and whites" after spending a year on the bench, he replaced Kelesidis in the starting eleven and with his performances greatly helped Olympiacos to win the championship in 1980.
+In the "red and whites" after spending a year as a substitute, he replaced Panagiotis Kelesidis in the starting eleven and with his performances greatly helped Olympiacos to win the championship in 1980.
 Later, however, he was displaced from the eleven by the then rising star of Greek football, Nikos Sarganis, as a result of which he looked for a new football club in his career.
-In his 4-year spell he won 3 convective championships, from 1980 to 1982 and a cup including a domestic double in 1981.
+In his 4-year spell he won 3 convective championships, from 1980 to 1982 and a Cup including a domestic double in 1981.

-In the summer of 1982, the then president of AEK Athens, Michalis Arkadis brought him to the team and Zlatko Čajkovski immediately gave him a starting shirt.
-He won the cup in 1983 with AEK, having a very big contribution to the title, as he was one of the best in the match.
-He stayed at AEK until December 1985, when he left having already started to lose his place in the main squad to Theologis Papadopoulos.
-A goalkeeper with great reflexes and an amazing jump, but also unstable at times, he was nevertheless a goalkeeper with a positive presence in AEK, but also in the Greek league in general.
+In the summer of 1982, the president of AEK Athens, Michalis Arkadis brought him to the club, alongside his teammate Takis Nikoloudis for a total fee of 12 million drachmas.
+A goalkeeper with great reflexes and an amazing jump, but also unstable at times, he was nevertheless a goalkeeper with a positive presence in the league.
+The manager, Zlatko Čajkovski immediately gave him a starting shirt.
+He had a major contribution in the conquest of the Cup in 1983, keeping a clean sheet in the final against PAOK.
+The acquisition of Theologis Papadopoulos resulted in his sideline from the starting eleven.

-After AEK he returned to Olympiacos until 1987, where he won yet another league and then played successfully in Levadiakos where he ended his career in 1989.
+On 16 December 1985 he returned to Olympiacos for a fee of 6 million drachmas.
+He played at the club until 1987, where he won yet another league.
+Afterwards he signed for Levadiakos where he ended his career in 1989.